 30 May 2021

-Introduction
+APA does not use a level 1 heading for the introduction arguing that the first paragraphs are always the introduction.
+Rather, the title of the paper is placed here.
+See the sample APA papers posted to Discussions/Online Office.

-Almost all areas of the economy, including the domestic airline, have suffered from the Covid 19 pandemic.
+Text should be Align Left Almost all areas of the economy, including the domestic airline, have suffered from the Covid 19 pandemic.
 Domestic airlines are believed to operate in the same state and are therefore cheaper and shorter than international airlines.
+There is no accepted definition of a domestic airline, but all major US airlines operate some international routes.
 The latest global dangers in all markets influenced the sector by the COVID-19 pandemic.
 One of the first companies affected is the domestic aviation industry since the disease spreads rapidly to humans.
-To date, the epidemic has not been formally handled, and the population of the world has an enormous concern.
-Since then, the stock cap of the airline company has fallen.
+To date, the epidemic has not been formally formally is not the correct adjective handled, and the population of the world has an enormous concern.
+Since then, the stock cap true, but stock price is a better term of the airline companies has fallen.
 This incidence leads us to evaluate the influence of COVID-19 on the efficiency of the domestic airline business.
 As government and industry restraints in aviation are relieved, the protocols established out by relevant industries and the authorities are crucial to monitoring and managing hazards like the COVID-19 pandemic in a consistent way.
-Each component from airport departure and arrival, aircraft, and other supply chain operators requires dependable, practical passenger travel hazards.
+Each component from airport departure and arrival, aircraft, and other supply chain operators requires dependable, practical passenger travel hazards This appears to be the end of the introduction.
+The introduction must include three elements, 1.
+A brief explanation of the subject, 2.
+An explicit statement of the objective of the paper, and 3.
+A list of topics covered. #2 and #3 are not included.
+When the objective is not explicitly stated, the economic analysis is often omitted.
+I hope that will not be true.

+APA Section Heading Needed Here

-After abolishing travel restrictions, the once prosperous business travel industry can also be permanently modified when businesses get used to a less expensive, more efficient, and safe video conferencing option.
+After abolishing travel restrictions What travel restrictions, the once prosperous business travel industry can also be permanently modified when businesses get used to a less expensive, more efficient, and safe video conferencing option.
+This is a substitute for air travel; the demand curve would shift left.
 Moreover, rising levels of unemployment will hinder expenditure on the market, lousy passenger morality, and the ongoing lousy publicity.
 This paper aims to monitor how Covid 19 has dramatically impacted the demand and supply of domestic flights in ways such as the reduced demand from the customers and the decreased supply to the available customers, mainly due to the set traveling restrictions and regulations.
 On both the supply as well as demand sides, there has been an impact.
+Ok, this is the objective; it should be in the introduction.
 Calculating the implications on demand-side passenger counts demonstrates this.
 Despite the estimates, passenger demand is expected to drop by 48 percent to 85 percent by 2020.
+2020 is long past.
+Traffic data for last year are available.
 On the supply side, passenger seat capacity might drop by 71 percent globally and 51 percent locally.
 Europe, Africa, and the Middle East are expected to reduce domestic aircraft capacity significantly.
 In terms of revenue, it is estimated that there will be a 60% drop in sales.
 The aviation industry is responsible for more than 65 million jobs around the world.
 Airline firms tend to face additional expenditures due to the installation of sanitization services and infrared thermometers due to COVID-19.
+Source must be cited.
+Traffic data are available through the 1st quarter of 2021.
+Actual, not forecast, data should be provided.